zahraElz/London-Mobility/README.md

 ---

 ## Conclusion
-- Bus and Underground journeys form the backbone of London’s transport system, showing clear seasonal variation.
-- Bus travel recovered faster than the Underground following COVID-19, suggesting it is more resilient to disruption.
-- Major events such as the 2012 Olympics increased demand temporarily, whereas COVID-19 caused the steepest decline on record.
+London's transport system is highly dynamic, shaped by seasonality and global events.
+Buses and the Underground form the backbone of mobility, but they respond differently to disruption, with buses proving more resilient after COVID-19.

+This project showed me how numbers reflect real-life experiences, such as the near-desertion of central London during the pandemic.

+Working through this project gave me a deeper understanding of London's mobility patterns while also helping me understand the entire data analysis workflow, from cleaning messy data and exploring trends to choosing the right visualisations and telling a story with numbers.

 ---

-## Next Steps
-- Extend the analysis by incorporating cycling and walking datasets to capture active travel.
-- Investigate the impact of major infrastructure projects (e.g., the Elizabeth Line).
-- Apply forecasting models to predict future mobility patterns.